👩⚕️ Nutrition links:

 Our baby led weaning experience: Fun for all the family, but also the cause of 94% of all food waste

-We like to keep our own diet healthy, which means Baby can eat what we eat without us thinking it through much at all (edit: before we gave up).
+We like to keep our own diet healthy, which means Baby Vegan can eat what we eat without us thinking it through much at all (edit: before we gave up).
 Indeed, Baby Vegan would not accept any other arrangement.
 Baby Vegan is also keen to get involved in cooking and cleaning, having seen both parents participate in this.
 Nothing is just Mummy's food or Mummy's job.

 Baby Vegan's eating journey began with an altercation over a strawberry at 5 months.
 Baby Vegan noticed they had been left out while the bigger children at playgroup tucked in.
 We let them hold a strawberry and squeeze it into a pulp on my leg.
 After this we always had to give them something like a carrot to hold while we ate something better.
 At 6 months Baby Vegan officially started eating at a family gathering, which made the event an extra special occasion.

 Baby Vegan's palette is (was) wide, and we encourage them try everything (unless it's very spicy, salty or sugary).
 They love seaweed, olives and sauerkraut, for example.
 If they find a lemon they will squeeze it over their plate because this is fun.
 Baby Vegan has long been aware that meal times are a social ritual.
 We all enjoy eating together as a family.